ResearchSoftwareHour/rsh-notes/checklist.md

-## RSH checklists
+# RSH checklists

-# Pre-stream
+## Pre-stream

 Advance:

-1. rkdarst: test microphones
+1. Richard: test microphones
 1. Write session outline
    - First line of each section is copy-pasteable to youtube TOC, including links a viewer might need (if they are known).  e.g.: